shotgunsoftware/tk-core/docs/overview.rst

 Overview
 ####################################################

-Welcome to the ShotGrid pipeline Toolkit developer and reference documentation.
+Welcome to the Flow Production Tracking Toolkit developer and reference documentation.
 Below you will find a detailed technical reference of all Toolkit Core APIs as well as information useful for developers and engineers.